The Century’s Best Holiday Campaigns

 Canada Dry (1945)

-Remember how we said WW2 influences the tone of many ad campaigns?
+Remember how we said WWII influenced the tone of many ad campaigns?
 Canada Dry is no exception.
 In fact, they actually become a bit glib toward the end of the war, reminding consumers that Victory Bonds are a great gift, and a sugar shortage means you might not be able to actually find any Canada Dry Ginger Ale.
 The marketing plan?
 Encourage folks to keep asking for it anyways.
 Now that’s demand generation.

 And say hello to the evolution of Coca-Cola’s Santa, now war-torn, and drinking ginger ale instead of milk.

-Best Holiday Ads of the 1950s
+Holiday Campaigns of the 1950s

 Advertising continued to regain the lost ground of the 30s and 40s.
 Along with the “mad” ad “men” of the 50s came some really new, rather quirky ideas.